Laptop-Salad/Laptop-Salad/README.md

 ## 👩‍💻 About Me
 🗺️ I am a programmer from the Uk.
 🔨 I am currently working on a sorting algorithm visualizer.
-📕 In my spare time I work with polymer clay and go for walks around beaches/parks in my area
+📕 In my spare time I work with polymer clay and go for walks around beaches/parks in my area.

 ## 🛠️ Languages and tools
 <div>